MicrosoftDocs/azure-devops-docs/docs/artifacts/get-started-cargo.md

 # Get started with Cargo packages in Azure Artifacts

 Using Azure Artifacts, you can publish and download Cargo packages to feeds and public registries.
-This article will guide you through setting up your project and publishing and downloading your cargo packages to and from your Azure Artifacts feed.
+This article will guide you through setting up your project and publishing your cargo packages to your Azure Artifacts feed.

 ## Prerequisites